Elisa De Ranieri

 As a high school student, I was fascinated by physics because I thought that it always had the right answers, explaining the workings of the natural world with elegant and accurate laws.
 I later found out at university how these laws are constantly under scrutiny, tested, scrapped, improved, evolved.
 I got even more interested, and embarked on a PhD.

 When my time as a researcher was up, I decided to shift my attention from science to science communication, and I joined the Nature family of journals as an editor for Nature Communications, Nature Nanotechnology and Nature Energy.
 After a stint as the Head of Editorial Process and Data Analytics for the Nature titles, I re-joined Nature Communications as its Editor-in-Chief.
-Recently I left the Nature family to join Cell Press as Head of Research Integrity and Author Experience.
+Then I left the Nature family to join Cell Press as Head of Research Integrity and Author Experience, where I am now the Editor-in-Chief for Newton.

 20181222_170338.jpg